Probing the isotropy of cosmic acceleration using different supernova samples: Data and Methods

 \subsection{Dipole fitting method}

 Firstly, we briefly introduce the dipole fitting method.
-For Union2.1 and Constitution datasets, the luminosity distance could be expanded by Hubble series parameters: Hubble parameter $H$, deceleration parameter $q$, jerk parameter $j$ and snap parameter $s$.
+For Union2.1 and Constitution data sets, the luminosity distance could be expanded by Hubble series parameters: Hubble parameter $H$, deceleration parameter $q$, jerk parameter $j$ and snap parameter $s$.
 These parameters can be expressed as functions of the scale factor $a$ and its derivatives,

-Taylor expansion of luminosity distance could be made in terms of redshift and Hubble series parameters \citep{Visser2004}.
+Taylor expansion of luminosity distance could be made in terms of redshift and Hubble series parameters \cite{Visser2004}.
 However, this expansion diverges at $z>1$.
 Thus, another parameter $y=z/(1+z)$ is introduced to overcome this problem.
-The luminosity distance can be expanded as a function of $y$ \citep{2007CQGra..24.5985C, Wang2009}
+The luminosity distance can be expanded as a function of $y$ \cite{Cattoen2007, Wang2009}

 The distance modulus is defined as

 Then the $\chi^2$ can be calculated as

 where $\mu_\mathrm{obs}$ and $\sigma_i$ are observational values of distance moduli and their errors, respectively.
 The best-fitting values of parameters could be obtained by minimizing $\chi^2(H_0, q_0, j_0, s_0)$.